Perspectives on Branding: Ethics, Ambiguity and Persuasion

 - Perspective Matters: We will hold an active discussion on how specific configurations of time, place, identity, etc., shape a person’s response to messages.

-- Audiences are Constructed: Using political speeches and literary texts, we will think about how the speaker/author actively makes for themselves the audience they need to have.
+- Audiences are Constructed: Using political speeches and literary texts, we will think about how the speaker/author actively creates the audience they need to have.
 We will then apply it to individual organizational applications, driven by the specific situations of seminar participants.

 Details & Registration